top of page

 About this Series and the Venue

-I found that the challenges of recreating Japan, especially Tokyo, four decades ago werent as easy as I thought.
-But, I always felt that by having been there, I didn’t need a lot of onsite research for the books I write, even though I knew I had to do so only in those parts of the city that have changed with time.
+I found that the challenges of recreating Japan, especially Tokyo, four decades ago, werent as easy as I thought.
+But, I always felt that by having been there, I didn’t need much onsite research for the books I write, even though I knew I had to do so only in those parts of the city that have changed with time.
 To supplement that research, I read more books about Tokyo and Japan, surfed the Internet, and had more conversations (interviews) with my long-time Japanese friends.

-Tokyo, despite its vast size, manages to be a surprisingly livable metropolis.
+Tokyo, despite its vast size, remains a surprisingly livable metropolis.
 Unlike other major cities that loudly proclaim their cultural significance, Tokyo offers a subtler experience.
 It might initially appear as a practical, efficient, and spotless machine, but a deeper look reveals a city rich with hidden meanings and intricate values.

 Joining countless others, I’ve immersed myself in the daily life of Tokyo, a metropolis vast even compared to some countries.
 It demands our respect and exploration.
 When I write about Tokyo or its people, it’s not just with observation and intellect, but with deep affection.
 My fingers fly across the keyboard, fueled by passion and enthusiasm.
 For Tokyo, only the best will do.

-I hope you will have the opportunity to visit Tokyo and Japan and find it amazing.
+I hope you will have the opportunity to visit Tokyo and Japan and find it amazing as I have.

 My Next Novel